nickcrider/ot-docs/docs/complex/shared_parameters.md

 9. Blow Out

 Notice how blow out only occurs after getting rid of disposal volume.
-If you want blow out to occu after every dispense, you should not include a disposal volume.
+If you want blow out to occur after every dispense, you should not include a disposal volume.

 ## Default Parameters